-Over four days you will discover some of the highlights of the coastal and archipelago area, starting with the ancient forests of Tyresta National Park and the beaches of Dalarö before travelling out into the archipelago to explore the forested islands of Ornö, Utö and Fjärdlång, each with their own special character.
+Over the four days of the main tour, you will discover some of the highlights of the coastal and archipelago area, starting with the ancient forests of Tyresta National Park and the beaches of Dalarö before travelling out into the archipelago to explore the forested islands of Ornö, Utö and Fjärdlång, each with their own special character.

 Bike is a wonderful way to explore, and included luggage transfers mean you travel light!
 Photo: NT.

 Hike and Bike in the Stockholm Archipelago is an accessible tour suitable for couples, small groups of friends or active families.
 See under "Itinerary" for daily cycling/hiking distances.